thealexrk/Detecting-Depression-in-Tweets/README.md

 # Detecting-Depression-in-Tweets
 A sentiment analysis approach to depression detection via Twitter usage.

+Check out the accompanying article here:

-NB: This project is a replication of https://github.com/viritaromero/Detecting-Depression-in-Tweets by Viridiana Romero Martinez, to whom full credit should be attributed.
+NB: This repository is a replication of a project by Viridiana Romero Martinez, which can be found here: https://github.com/viritaromero/Detecting-Depression-in-Tweets.
-This endeavor simply represents an attempt to accelerate my understanding of Artificial Intelligence.
+This endeavor simply represents an attempt to accelerate my own understanding of Artificial Intelligence.